SageMusic-lab/youtube-playlist-to-mp3/README.md

 003 - Track Name.mp3
 ```

-This makes it easier to keep the original playlist order.
+This keeps the original playlist order.

 ---

 # 🔄 Continuing an interrupted download

-If you stop the download with:
+If you stop a download with:

 ```text
 Ctrl + C